CryptoidCoder/Techno/README.md

 - If you use `thing2` for your second argument - it will do `thing2`

 ## Future:
-[Read this TODO File to see what I plan to do in the future](TODO)
+[Read this TODO File to see what I plan to do in the future](TODO) In future this will run on a raspberry pi - and use its LED's & GPIO's It will require a microphone & speaker for this.